 The Philippines is often seen as a democratic corner of Southeast Asia: authoritarian ex-military President Ferdinand Marcos was famously ousted through peaceful civilian protest in 1986 and Filipi

-Imelda is a Fellow in the School of Regulation and Global Governance (RegNet) and Director of the Philippines Project.
-She is working on a research grant, ‘Ways for Women to Participate in...
+Dr Imelda Deinla is an Honorary Fellow in the School of Regulation and Global Governance (RegNet) and Director of the ANU Philippines Project.
+Her areas of research are...

 Amy is a 2016 ANU graduate (Bachelor of Arts (Hons)/Bachelor of Laws (Hons)).
 Her honours thesis for law was situated within the field of law and literature,...